mrd0x/EvilSelenium/README.md

 `/dynamicname` - If the fields don't have IDs, provide the fields' name values.
 It will pick the first index of the name values.
 This is equivalent to document.getElementsByName()[0].value.

 `/dynamicname2` - Provide the fields' name values along with their index position.
-This is equivalent to document.getElementsByName()[x].value.
+This is equivalent to document.getElementsByName()[x].value where x is the provided position.

 # Cookies Module